-Some fields in the status word cannot be changed - these are shown in gray and are read-only.
-The other bits can be set to 1 or 0.
+Some fields in the status word cannot be changed - these are RT Address, ME, Reserved, BC and DB shown in gray and are read-only.
+The other bits can be set to 1 or 0, these fields will toggle between 1 and 0 when clicked.
+If the "Auto Apply Changes" check box is set then any changes to the status bits will be applied as soon as they are clicked without having to also click the "Apply" or "OK" buttons.
 The "OK" button will apply the changes and close the dialog.
 The "Apply" button will apply the changes and keep the dialog open.
-The "Cancel" button closes the dialog without applying the changes.
+The "Cancel" button closes the dialog without applying the changes unless the "Auto Apply Changes" check is checked since those changes are applied as soon as they are clicked.